-All of my sculptures, figures and pieces are made from 100% wool, generally Norwegian or Icelandic breeds, Merino breeds, in mixed breed batts (batting).
-There are rare exceptions, for various techniques or finishes, such as using Alpaca, Mohair (goat), Angora (rabbit), but always natural fibers from animals that are loved and lovingly cared for.
+All of my sculptures, figures and pieces are made from 100% wool, sourced from small U.S. farms.
+I generally use a variety and mixture of breeds, depending on the project.
+Doll hair is often Teeswater, Wensleydale, Masham, or Mohair, but the colored batts (batting) I use for sculpting are a mixture of various breeds, including a carded blend of softer and coarser fleece from Icelandic and Merino breeds, and others.
+There are rare exceptions, for various techniques or finishes, such as using Alpaca, Mohair (goat), Angora (rabbit), even dog, but always natural fibers from animals that are loved and lovingly cared for.

 For some special purposes, I might include wire armature, usually stainless steel, if a piece is made to be posed (such as for photo props or stop-motion photography), but I always make special note of it, if made that way.
 But my normal line is 100% wool, no armatures.